jstafford74/bamazon/README.md

 | 02            | Clothing        | 60000           | 100000        | 40000        |

 -  The `total_profit` column should be calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` should not be stored in any database.
 You should use a custom alias.

-   - 3. [ ] Create New Department
+   - 2. [ ] Create New Department

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+### HINTS:

-   * Make sure your app still updates the inventory listed in the `products` column.
+  - Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

-6. If you can't get the table to display properly after a few hours, then feel free to go back and just add `total_profit` to the `departments` table.
+  - Make sure your app still updates the inventory listed in the `products` column.

-   * Hint: You may need to look into aliases in MySQL.
+  - You may need to look into aliases in MySQL.

-   * Hint: You may need to look into GROUP BYs.
+  - You may need to look into GROUP BYs.

-   * Hint: You may need to look into JOINS.
+  - You may need to look into JOINS.

-   * **HINT**: There may be an NPM package that can log the table to the console.
+  - There may be an NPM package that can log the table to the console.
 What's is it?
 Good question :)